sibirbil/RuleDiscovery/README.md

-# Discovering Classification Rules for Interpretable Learning with Linear Programming
+# Rule Generation for Classification: Scalability, Interpretability, and Fairness

-**Hakan Akyüz & İlker Birbil**
+**Adia Lumadjeng, Tabea Röber, M. Hakan Akyuz, and S. Ilker Birbil**

-Rules embody a set of if-then statements which include one or more conditions to classify a subset of samples in a dataset.
-In various applications such classification rules are considered to be interpretable by the decision makers.
-We introduce two new algorithms for interpretability and learning.
-Both algorithms take advantage of linear programming, and hence, they are scalable to large data sets.
-The first algorithm (RUX) extracts rules for interpretation of trained models that are based on tree/rule ensembles.
-The second algorithm (RUG) generates a set of classification rules through a column generation approach.
-The proposed algorithms return a set of rules along with their optimal weights indicating the importance of each rule for classification.
-Moreover, our algorithms allow assigning cost coefficients, which could relate to different attributes of the rules, such as; rule lengths, estimator weights, number of false negatives, and so on.
-Thus, the decision makers can adjust these coefficients to divert the training process and obtain a set of rules that are more appealing for their needs.
+We introduce a new rule-based optimization method for classification with constraints.
+The proposed method takes advantage of linear programming and column generation, and hence, is scalable to large datasets.
+Moreover, the method returns a set of rules along with their optimal weights indicating the importance of each rule for learning.
+Through assigning cost coefficients to the rules and introducing additional constraints, we show that one can also consider inter- pretability and fairness of the results.
+We test the performance of the proposed method on a collection of datasets and present two case studies to elaborate its different aspects.
+Our results show that a good compromise between interpretabil- ity and fairness on the one side, and accuracy on the other side, can be obtained by the proposed rule-based learning method.

 You can find the details of both algorithms in [our manuscript](https://arxiv.org/abs/2104.10751).

 This [notebook](RuleDiscovery.ipynb) illustrates how to use RUX and RUG.

 ## Installation